• THE INCLUSION LIST

 • There have been 68 years without any Asian Oscar® winners.
 The most recent year this occurred was 2017.

-• Thirty-five percent of all Asian winners were named in three years: 2020, 2021 and 2023.
-The 9 Asian winners in 2023 were the most of any year in the 96-year history of the Oscars.
+• Thirty-three percent of all Asian winners were named in three years: 2020, 2023 and 2024.
+The 9 Asian winners in 2023 were the most of any year in the 97-year history of the Oscars.

 • There has never been an Asian winner in the category of Best Adapted Screenplay.
-There are no Asian nominees in this category in 2025.
+There were no Asian nominees in this category in 2025.

 • Two of the three Asian winners for best Original Screenplay won in 2020– both were responsible for Parasite (Bong Joon Ho, Han Jin-won).
 The third, Daniel Kwan, won in 2023 (Everything Everywhere All At Once).